Polkadot-Blockchain-Academy/pba-content/syllabus/6-FRAME/benchmarking-activity/README.md

+> This has the solution, don't share directly with students.

 # FRAME Benchmarking Exercise

 This is a clone of the `substrate-node-template` that includes a `Template` pallet with some arbitrary logic, specifically designed to help you understand how to define the benchmarking for the pallet calls.